Enchanted23/Enchanted23.github.io/_includes/posts/2017-12-28-Machine-Learning-Review/en.md

-> Yesterday, I decided to review what I had learned about Machine learning at college, enhancing my knowledge of the fied and preparing for some interviews.
+> Yesterday, I decided to review what I had learned about Machine learning, enhancing my knowledge of the fied and preparing for some interviews.

 *I will begin with reviewing some of the books I have read.
 Then I will go deeper into some problems in specific projects or tasks.*